Abandon17-tech/wosfile/README.md

     for reference in rec.get("CR", []):
         G.add_edge(rec.record_id, reference)

-# At this point, our network also contains all references that were not in the original data.
+# At this point, our network also contains all references that were not in the original raw_data.
-# The line below ensures that we only retain publications from the original data set.
+# The line below ensures that we only retain publications from the original raw_data set.
 G.remove_nodes_from(set(G) - nodes_in_data)
 # Show some basic statistics and save as Pajek file for visualization and/or further analysis.
 print(nx.info(G))